onyi/cryptocurrency-graphs/README.md

 ## Architecture and Technologies

-* Vanilla JavaScript with Ajax to handles API request to fetch Cryptocurrency data
+* Vanilla JavaScript with Axios library to handles API request to fetch Cryptocurrency data
 * D3.js for graphs
 * Webpack to bundle things up
 * Npm to manage dependencies